AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/offer-decisioning.md

 # 14. Offer Decisioning

-In this module, you will get a hands-on walkthrough of Adobe Experience Platform Offer Decisioning.
+In this module, you will get a hands-on walkthrough of Offer Decisioning.

 ## Exercises